cbefus/Eynnyd/docs/source/guide/tutorials/response_interceptors.rst

     application = build_application()

-Only minor changes are made from the request interceptor tutorial, in particular the response interceptor method and the routing connection of the response interceptor.
+Only minor changes are made from the request :ref:`Interceptor` tutorial, in particular the response :ref:`Interceptor` method and the routing connection of the response :ref:`Interceptor`.

 The Response Interceptor Code
 -----------------------------
-Our response interceptor is called :code:`log_response` and it looks like:
+Our response :ref:`Interceptor` is called :code:`log_response` and it looks like:

 .. code:: python